CPE BACH for his 300th anniversary (1714-2014)

 Celebrating CPE Bach’s 300th on Bach’s Birthday with special guest Mahan Esfahani playing keyboard solos and concertos with Steinitz Bach Players directed by Jane Gordon.

-Latest : CPE Bach features in the latest edition of our Journal “Bach Notes” now published and available to download free from the Bach Notes page
+Latest : Harpsichordist Mahan Esfahani has won a 2014 Gramophone Award for his recording of CPE Bach’s Württemberg Sonatas.
+CPE Bach features in the March 2014 edition of our Journal “Bach Notes” available to download free from the Bach Notes page